 Chances are, these schools are most popular for a reason.
 Check out what other categories these colleges are highly ranked in by clicking on their profiles.

-University of Illinois at Urbana - Champaign is a good option for students pursuing a Food Science Technology degree.
-Graduates from the Food Science Technology degree program at University of Illinois at Urbana - Champaign make 7.3% more than the standard college grad in this field.
+University of Illinois at Urbana-Champaign is one of the finest schools in the country for Food Science Technology.
 With more than 20,000 students, this institution is one of the biggest schools in the nation.

 Every student pursuing a degree in Food Science Technology has to check out Oregon State University.
 The setting in a major urban center is tremendous for young people seeking out considerable opportunities for social networking, adventure, and life.

-Kansas State University is a good option for students pursuing a Food Science Technology degree.
-With more than 20,000 undergraduates, this institution is one of the biggest schools in the nation.
+Virginia Tech is a great option for students pursuing a Food Science Technology degree.
+With more than 20,000 students, this institution is one of the largest schools in the nation.